lbke/snext/README.md

 ##### Possible solutions

 - We have a partial solution with Sanic Dispatcher, see "python-server.py".
 It rely on a main server, that dispatch the request to Sanic apps, so you have only one server and yet can run multiple API routes
-- We still need to automated the import of relevant routes.
+- We still need to automate the import of relevant routes.
 Using a kind of Webpack-like magic, but in Python.
 -  https://peterhaas-me.medium.com/how-to-run-multiple-flask-applications-from-the-same-server-9ca2c0ad7bb3
 -  https://werkzeug.palletsprojects.com/en/1.0.x/middleware/dispatcher/
 - Dispatcher for Sanic: https://github.com/ashleysommer/sanic-dispatcher/blob/master/sanic_dispatcher/extension.py#L131